JSorngard/compile_time_sort/README.md

 Functions with the naming convention `into_sorted_*_array` take an array by value, and functions with the naming convention `sort_*_slice` take a mutable reference to a slice.

-The functions that sort slices by reference are only available on Rust versions 1.83 and above.
+The functions that sort slices by reference are only available on Rust versions 1.83 and above, as are the functions that sort floats as they need `const` [`{float}::to_bits`](https://doc.rust-lang.org/1.89.0/core/primitive.f32.html#method.to_bits) in order to generate a total ordering in accordance with [`{float}::total_cmp`](https://doc.rust-lang.org/1.89.0/core/primitive.f32.html#method.total_cmp).

 ## Examples